-- A VIVO installer can configure VIVO to use one of the supported languages. - Different users may see different languages, depending on the settings in their web browser. - Different users may select a language from a list of available languages.
+- A VIVO administrator can configure VIVO to use one of the supported languages. - Different users may see different languages, depending on the settings in their web browser. - Different users may select a language from a list of available languages.

-VIVO language files are available for English, Spanish, Brazilian Portuguese, and German.
+VIVO language files are available for English (U.S. and Canadian), Spanish, Brazilian Portuguese, French (Canadian) and German.
 If you need support for another language, please inquire of the VIVO mailing lists, to see if another group has the files you need.